CycloneDX/cyclonedx.org/about/guiding-principles/index.md

 <button type="button" class="collapsible">Continuous improvement - innovate quickly, improve over time</button>
 <div class="collapsible-content">
-  <p>Incremental and measurable improvement is a foundational principal of the CycloneDX project.
+  <p>Incremental and measurable improvement is a foundational principle of the CycloneDX project.
 Rather than spending years attempting to draft the perfect standard, the project focuses on core use cases and expands capabilities over time.</p>
 </div>

 <button type="button" class="collapsible">Encourage innovation and competition through extensions</button>